brianrainey/brianrainey.github.com/_posts/2014-05-05-best-player-youre-not-watching.md

 ---

-As we watched the Revs' 2-1 win to go top of the conference this weekend, I genuinely started to wonder why Lee Nguyen never get's mentioned as a candidate for the US Men's National Team.
+As we watched the Revs' 2-1 win to go top of the conference this weekend, I genuinely started to wonder why Lee Nguyen never gets mentioned as a candidate for the US Men's National Team.

 It's good to see I wasn't the only one.